VulcanJS/Vulcan/packages/vulcan-newsletter/README.md

 ### How It Works

-The package works with [MailChimp](http://mailchimp.com), which means you'll need to fill in an API key and List ID in your Telescope app's settings panel.
+The package works with [MailChimp](http://mailchimp.com), which means you'll need to fill in an API key and List ID in your Vulcan app's settings panel.

 Every `x` days, it builds a digest consisting of the top `y` items posted in the past `x` days that haven't yet been sent out in a newsletter.